|Tweets by @BirdwatchExtra|

-Welcome to www.birdwatch.co.uk, the website of Birdwatch, the UK's best monthly magazine for keen birders.
+Welcome to the website of the UK's best monthly birding magazine.

-You'll find rare bird news and sightings, binocular and telescope reviews, birdwatching books and competitions, as well as features on identification, improving your birding and conservation.
-Register to create your own birding blog or upload your bird photos and videos.
+You'll find rare bird news, binocular and telescope reviews, birdwatching books and competitions, as well as features on identification, improving your birding and conservation.
+You can also register to upload your bird photos and videos.

 Show off your latest sightings in the Birdwatch.co.uk photo gallery, simply register for a free account and you can start uploading your photos straight away.
 Here are a few of the latest gallery additions.